wikimedia/restbase-mod-table-cassandra/doc/SecondaryIndexes.md

 ## Strategy 1: Un-versioned, time-bucketed secondary index table(s)
 - Most accesses are for latest data
     - separate hot 'latest' data from cold historical data
-- Need compact index scan without timestamp dilution
+- Need compact index scan without timestamp dilution for range queries
     - start out with an index for all values ever
     - possibly time-bucket indexes in the future for quickly-updated indexes like page length